 Monday 24th September - Chain presentation for Vincent Keaveny

 Shaun, Duncan and I joined a large group of guests at the Apothecaries' Hall to see Sheriff Elect Vincent Keaveny being presented with his Chain of office.
-As with Liz, Vincent's chain has been designed to reflect different aspects of his life and his childhood growing up in Northern Ireland.
+As with Liz, Vincent's chain has been designed to reflect different aspects of his life and his childhood growing up in Ireland.
 Past Lord Mayor Sir David Wooten gave the speech about Vincent and his early flair for public speaking and organising people.
 Vincent and his wife Amanda both spoke in reply to thank everyone who voted for them.
 The photo below shows me with Duncan and Shaun - note both Duncan and Shaun wearing the new livery tie.

 Friday 21st September - Sheriff's Ball at Guildhall